blakemcbride/Bld/README.md

 The only file you should have to edit is the _Tasks.java_ file.

-The following commands are supported:
+The following commands come with the system and are designed to mimic Maven:

 * _bld help_ -  print a help message
 * _bld list-tasks_ -  print a list of valid tasks